 1.3.
 Legacy Keyboard Shortcut to Delete Sheet

-For deleting the sheet, press Alt, E, and finally L. Press those keys one by one.
+To delete the sheet, press Alt, E, and finally L. Press those keys one by one.
 And the confirmation window will show up.
-Now, click on the delete button.
+Now, click on the Delete button.

 Sheet2 is now gone from our worksheet.

 2. Excel Shortcut to Delete Sheet with the Right-Click Menu

 This right-click on the mouse technique is the simplest way to delete a worksheet in Excel.
 Assume, we have a three-sheet worksheet like the one below, and we wish to eliminate Sheet1.